by Amaliah Team in Lifestyle on 20th April, 2020

 Your goals could be to do with how you will spend your time in Ramadan or habits you want to develop to carry on past Ramadan.

-Start with renewing your intention on why you are setting these goals, what do you hope to have achieved from Ramadan?
-Then think of your overarching goals like:
+What do you hope to have achieved from Ramadan?
+Think of your overarching goals like:

 You also still have time to get spiritually, mentally and physically ready.

-Writing a Dua List May Help Revive Your Salah
+Additional reading: Writing a Dua List May Help Revive Your Salah

 Best Times to make dua: